ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The Registration Officer completes operator authentication at the end of registering an individual with exceptions.
 1. If supervisor authentication is turned ON, a Supervisor is required to enter their credentials.
 1. Alternatively, if supervisor authentication is turned OFF, system does not show the supervisor authentication option.
 User proceeds to the next step (acknowledgement).
+1. If there is no supervisor for a particular country, the operator will be configured as a supervisor and he will perform the additional authentication step too in case of exceptions

 #### G. Sync Registration Centre Setup data with data store servers
 1. Each machine is mapped to a registration center.
 Server sends only the Registration Centre data for the specific center to the data store server